 “Farmers grow for what the consumer wants—and that includes meatier turkeys,” said Keith Williams of the National Turkey Federation.
 “The live weights of turkeys, due to that consumer desire, has continued to grow, and the amount of feed to raise each pound of turkey continues to be less.”

 Turkeys are no different from other livestock.
 Chickens have undergone a very similar process.
 Cows used to produce 5,000 pounds of milk.
 Now they produce more than 20,000 pounds.
-Selective-breeding programs combined with the development of quantitative genetics have combined to create systems for morphing our livestock to better fit the market.
+Selective-breeding programs combined with the development of quantitative genetics have created systems for morphing our livestock to better fit the market.

-While these programs are analogous to humans’ original domestication of these animals, it is different enough in degree to become different in type.
-This is market-driven hyperdomestication.
+Although these programs are analogous to humans’ original domestication of these animals, it is different enough in degree to become different in type.
+This is market-driven hyper-domestication.

 In turkeys, pure body-weight growth has been decelerating.
-In the 1980s, turkeys put on an average of 0.25 pounds per year.
-In the 1990s, that shot up to 0.41 pounds.
-In the 2000s, the number was down to 0.33.
-And this decade, we’re looking at 0.22 pounds per year so far.
+In the 1980s, turkeys put on an average of .25 pounds a year.
+In the 1990s, that shot up to .41 pounds.
+In the 2000s, the number was down to .33.
+And this decade, we’re looking at .22 pounds a year so far.

 At some point, the growth of these birds will hit a market or a genetic limit, but it’s an open question which one they will reach first.